oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 ### Fast page performance

-JavaScript positioning libraries require a lot render-blocking computations to do what they do.
+JavaScript positioning libraries require a lot of render-blocking computations to do what they do.
 Moving that load to the browser reduces performance bottlenecks.